b-lukaszuk/BS_wJ_eng/contents/randomness.md

 getRand()
 ```

 The number was seven.
 Did you guess it?
-If so, congrats.
+If so, congrats!
 The popular psychology
 claims that for the said range people most often choose 7 and 3 so I wonder just
 how many of you, the readers, succeeded.
 Anyway, let me try again, I will use
 [comprehensions](https://b-lukaszuk.github.io/RJ_BS_eng/julia_language_repetition.html#sec:julia_language_comprehensions)